School and Ranking Information

 Runner-Up #1: Rowan College at Burlington County

 - Demonstration Hall and teaching theater allows for televised culinary arts lessons

 - Student-run restaurant provides opportunities for real-life learning

 - Future professionals have access to a high-end production kitchen and equipment

 - Faculty members include a professional corporate chef

 - Secondary-education partnerships with Drexel University and the Burlington County Institute of Technology

-The Culinary Arts, Hospitality and Tourism program at Burlington County was also opened in Fall 2013, and instruction takes place in a renovated landmark building.
+The Culinary Arts, Hospitality and Tourism program at Rowan College at Burlington County was also opened in Fall 2013, and instruction takes place in a renovated landmark building.
 Programs are similar to those offered at Montgomery County and include a Cooking and Baking Certificate and an Associate of Applied Science in Pastry Arts.
 Certification by the American Culinary Federation (ACF) was anticipated, and all students are required to take the ACF and ServeSafe certification tests.

 The certificate program is intended to prepare students for entry-level positions in commercial bakeries or kitchens.
 It includes classes in garde manger, pastry making, and kitchen safety.
 In addition to completing a 3-credit culinary arts practicum, students in the Associate of Applied Science program learn how to prepare advanced baked goods, artisan breads, and confections.
 Qualified graduates may be eligible for transfer to Drexel University's culinary or hospitality management programs.

 - Advisory committee consults with industry professionals about job-specific skills